 Class attendance is required.
-Please make the classes on time, and let me know about any planned absences (for religious holidays, athletic events, or other reasons) as soon as possible, and at least 24 hours in advance.
+Do not register for this class if you cannot attend on time.
+Tardiness harms your understanding of the material and disrupts the class.
+Please let me know about any planned absences (for religious holidays, athletic events, or other reasons) as soon as possible, and at least 24 hours in advance.
 For unplanned absences (due to illness or emergency), please let me know as soon as possible and provide paper or electronic documentation (e.g., doctor's note) if possible.
 While some absences are unavoidable, if you expect to be unable to make classes on a regular basis, you must receive permission in advance.
 Requirements for class attendance and make-up exams, assignments, and other work in this course are consistent with university policies that can be found in the online catalog.